Maribor Edvard Rusjan Airport

 Maribor Edvard Rusjan Airport (Letališče Edvarda Rusjana Maribor) (IATA: MBX, ICAO: LJMB) is an international airport in Maribor, Slovenia.
 The second biggest and second most important Slovenian airport, it is the only other airport besides the airport in Ljubljana suitable for international commercial aviation, equipped with ILS.
 At this location, the airport Skoke has been for sports purposes since 1953, and in 1976 it was complemented for international traffic.
 It is located in Hoče–Slivnica which is about 5 km south from Maribor.
 In 2008 it was renamed after the Slovene pioneer aviator Edvard Rusjan.
-The oldest Slovene aeroclub: Letalski center Maribor establish in 1927 also operates as one of the founders at the airport.
+The oldest Slovene aeroclub: Letalski center Maribor established in 1927 also operates as one of the founders at the airport.
 In recent years this airport has become a popular place for training for many European airlines.

 History

 In 1953, the aeroclub built at the current location a substitute grass aerodrome Skoke for aeroclub needs, since the former aeroclub airport Maribor Tezno was too dangerous to fly.
 During 1953 to 1976, when only a grass airport was operating, over 1,000 pilots were trained at this location by aeroclub flight school.
 With the desire of the Styrian region to become more connected with the world, an international airport for international traffic was built in 1976 and has two runways: grass and asphalt.
 The airport was opened for commercial traffic in May 1976.
 Since then this airport has been the second biggest and the second most important in Slovenia.

 When Slovenia was a part of Yugoslavia, the airport was regularly served by state airline JAT, mainly connecting Belgrade, Tivat and the Croatian Adriatic coast airports such as Dubrovnik and Split.

-In the early 1990s passengers and cargo traffic reached record highs.
+In the early 1990s, passengers and cargo traffic reached record highs.
 Around 85,000 passengers and 700 tonnes of cargo were carried per year.
 In 1999 its runway was renovated, as was the airport's apron in 2000.

-In 2002 Aerodrome Maribor llc was sold to Prevent Global plc from Slovenj Gradec, as a majority owner.
+In 2002, Aerodrome Maribor llc was sold to Prevent Global plc from Slovenj Gradec, as a majority owner.
 In 2005 the instrument landing system ILS CAT I and the distribution transformer station were renovated.
 The airport was later served with scheduled flights by Slovenian Spirit, an arm of Styrian Spirit, which offered scheduled flights to Paris and Salzburg until March 2006.
 Styrian Spirit ended operations due to insolvency.

-On 8 March 2007 Ryanair announced that it would commence service between London-Stansted and Maribor in June 2007, three times weekly.
+On 8 March 2007, Ryanair announced that it would commence service between London-Stansted and Maribor in June 2007, three times weekly.
 The expectations from this service included an increase in tourist exploration of the region, which has great potential for all-year-round offerings.
 The service started on 7 June 2007, but ended 27 March 2008.